-This series shows that aside from the career you are presently into, there are still lots of great things around that lessen your stress.
-Masamune works in a host club, but his life doesn’t only revolve around entertaining beautiful ladies but he can also enter to the most adventurous world where he can showcase his strong enthusiasm to certain things.
-Yukimura is basically an Otaku who loves erotic manga but comics aren’t his only treasure in the world as guns also play a big role in his entire life.
-The series proves to the audience that being passionate to something beyond ordinary leads to total satisfaction as no one can hinder what you really want to do.
+This series shows that aside from the career you are presently into, there are still lots of great things out there that relieve your stressful life.
+Masamune works in a host club, but his life doesn’t only revolve around entertaining beautiful ladies, but he can also enter to the most adventurous world where he can showcase his strong enthusiasm to certain things.
+Yukimura is basically an Otaku who loves erotic manga, but comics aren’t his only treasure in the world as guns also play a big role in his isolated life.
+The series proves to the audience that being passionate to something beyond ordinary leads to total satisfaction as no one can hinder what you really want to do in life.

 Despite bringing the audience to a good storytelling, what doesn’t appeal me is the theme song, more particularly the opening song titled “The Bravest Destiny” which sounds dull.
 It doesn’t outweigh the bishie characters in the video though their voice actors performed the song.
 They could have done a more upbeat and lively rendition which suits their charismatic appeal.
 If you don’t have any background with the series as reading the manga, you would feel like dropping the whole show as I felt.
 The first and second ending themes “Gunjou Survival” and “Tic Tac”, both sang by Miko Komatsu, voice actress of Hotaru Tachibana, are much appealing though as they go with the heavy beats of drums which perfectly blend with the overall feel of the show.

 If you are easily fascinated by a good action and adventure, Aoharu X Kikanjuu is the one you’ve might been looking for.
 It doesn’t offer the best of everything but it surely gives the feeling of great excitement as you hear the wild shots of guns.